Haunted Mansion Holiday: History

-Two similar overlays – Country Bear Christmas Special and It's a Small World Holiday – had already been successful for some time when Haunted Mansion Holiday was developed.
-Initially, Disney considered doing a retelling of Charles Dickens' A Christmas Carol, but decided against it due to the attraction's setting in New Orleans Square and the incongruity of bringing Santa Claus into the eerie environment of the Haunted Mansion.
+Two similar overlays – Country Bear Christmas Special (1984) and It's a Small World Holiday (1997) – had already been successful for some time when Haunted Mansion Holiday was developed.
+Initially, Disney considered doing a retelling of Charles Dickens's A Christmas Carol, but decided against it due to the attraction's setting in New Orleans Square and the incongruity of bringing Santa Claus into the eerie environment of the Haunted Mansion.
 Instead, they decided to base it on The Nightmare Before Christmas after considering which Disney character would celebrate Christmas in the Haunted Mansion, should Santa Claus ever land there on his journey.
 Steve Davison took the idea and worked with Walt Disney Creative Entertainment to develop the overlay.

 One issue Disney had to deal with was the fact that many of the key performers in the original attraction – Paul Frees, Leota Toombs, Eleanor Audley, most of the singing busts, and almost all of the original voice actors – had died years earlier.
-Frees was replaced in his role as the Ghost Host by Corey Burton, who had done voiceover work with Disney before and had also served as Frees' protege prior to the latter's death.
-Toombs' daughter, Kim Irvine, resembled her mother and was thus chosen to perform in her place as Madame Leota, with Susan Blakeslee (impersonating Audley and whom she once trained under), providing the character's voice.
+Frees was replaced in his role as the Ghost Host by Corey Burton, who had done voiceover work with Disney before and had also served as Frees's protégé prior to the latter's death.
+Toombs's daughter, Kim Irvine, resembled her mother and was thus chosen to perform in her place as Madame Leota, with Susan Blakeslee (impersonating Audley and whom she once trained under), providing the character's voice.
 The singing busts were topped with Jack-O-Lanterns and given computer-animated singing projections.
 New voice actors were picked for the graveyard ghosts that sound similar to the originals.

 Haunted Mansion Holiday opened October 3, 2001, and quickly became popular with guests, leading to the attraction's FastPass machines being activated during the overlay (they are now always active).
 On September 13, 2013 (Friday the 13th), the Haunted Mansion at Disneyland opened to the public outfitted with new effects and set pieces in celebration of its 13th year.

 Walt Disney World Resort and Disneyland Paris do not have seasonal overlays.
 Outside of Phantom Manor, guests can get their photo taken with Jack and Sally.

-The overlay was not presented in 2020 at either Disneyland or Tokyo Disneyland due to the COVID-19 pandemic.
-Disneyland remained closed from March 2020 to early 2021, while the since-reopened Tokyo Disneyland opted not to offer certain seasonal offerings through at least March 2021.
+The overlay was not presented in 2020 at either Disneyland or Tokyo Disneyland in response to the COVID-19 pandemic.
+Disneyland remained closed from March 2020 to early 2021 due to two stay-at-home orders and closure of theme parks issued by California Governor Gavin Newsom, while the since-reopened Tokyo Disneyland opted not to offer certain seasonal offerings through at least March 2021.

+On July 25, 2024, Disneyland announced that Haunted Mansion Holiday will be reopened early on July 29, 2024, prior to the start of the Halloween season.
+Since the beginning of January 2024, the Disneyland version of Haunted Mansion ride had begun another extensive refurbishment to reform and expand the outdoor queue, modify the nearby Magnolia Park in New Orleans Square, and add a gift shop at the ride's exit.